creativecontrol/aniline/README.md

 <img src="https://raw.githubusercontent.com/creativecontrol/aniline/master/aniline-arpeggiator/aniline_arpeggiator_main.png" width="300px"><img src="https://raw.githubusercontent.com/creativecontrol/aniline/master/aniline-improvisor/aniline_improvisor_main.png" width="300px">

-Aniline implements [Magenta](https://magenta.tensorflow.org/) Machine Learning music algorithms using MagentaJS and Electron.
+Aniline is a set of standalone, cross-platform apps that implement [Magenta](https://magenta.tensorflow.org/) Machine Learning music algorithms using MagentaJS and Electron.
 The currently available [Magenta Studio](https://magenta.tensorflow.org/studio) Electron apps from the Magenta team are not real-time.
 This is an effort to make the Magenta processes available for real-time performance use.
+Musical data and control is implemented in MIDI, allowing the processes to be inserted into most electronic music performance setups.

 ### Aniline Arpeggiator
 A port of Tero Parivianen's [Neural Arpeggiator](https://codepen.io/teropa/pen/ddqEwj) with some additional features.